Freemium Pricing Strategy: When It Works for SaaS

 | Median time to convert (trial) | 7–14 days | B2B SaaS | Totango 2023 |

 For bootstrapped founders, the honest math usually favors a free trial.
 You need revenue now, not a massive free-user base that might convert in 90 days.
-Freemium is a strategy for products with network effects or near-zero marginal cost — not a default pricing model.
+Freemium pricing is a strategy for products with network effects or near-zero marginal cost, not a default model.

 FAQ

-How long do freemium users take to convert?
+How long do freemium pricing users take to convert?

-Can I switch from freemium to a free trial later?
+Can I switch from freemium pricing to a free trial later?

-You can, but expect pushback.
+You can switch off the freemium pricing model later, but expect pushback.
 Users who joined under a free-forever promise will feel misled if you remove it.
 A less risky approach is to keep the free tier but tighten the limits — reduce usage caps or restrict features — rather than eliminating it entirely.

-It can, but only under specific conditions: near-zero marginal cost per free user, a clear upgrade trigger, and a large enough market to sustain 2–3% conversion rates.
-Most bootstrapped founders are better served by a free trial until they reach product-market fit and have the volume to make freemium math work.
+Freemium pricing can work for bootstrapped SaaS, but only under specific conditions: near-zero marginal cost per free user, a clear upgrade trigger, and a large enough market to sustain 2–3% conversion rates.
+Most bootstrapped founders are better served by a free trial until they reach product-market fit.

 Free Tool